 No allowance for non-ill health early retirements has been made in determining the results of the valuation, on the basis that the costs arising will be met by additional contributions.
-Allowance for ill health retirements has been included in each employer's contribution rate, on the basis of the method and assumptions set out in the report.
+Allowance for ill health retirements has been included the Employer's contribution rate, on the basis of the method and assumptions set out in the report.